fnzh-i/AlgoForge/TIMELINE.md

                - Refactored module structure and update imports.<br>
                - Updated output and algo-list styles for better UI.
 - Nov 5, 2025  - Improved input validation and process display, and added a combinedList for paired arrival and burst times.<br>
-               - Refactored time computation functions to use combinedList.
+               - Refactored time computation functions to use combinedList.<br>
+               - Removed unused variables from convert function